MotoStatz

 04-05 Kawasaki ZX-10R Dyno Curve

-At the rear wheel and taking into consideration transmission losses, the 04-05 Kawasaki ZX-10R produces 159 horsepower at 11,900 rpm and 79 ft/lb at 9900 rpm.
+At the rear wheel, allowing for transmission losses, the 2004–2005 ZX-10R produces 159 horsepower at 11,900 rpm and 79 ft-lb of torque at 9,900 rpm.

 04-05 Kawasaki ZX-10R Thrust Curve

-The graph above shows in-gear thrust plotted against speed.
-This is the actual thrust delivered to the wheels in each gear once the engine torque is delivered through the gearbox and to the rear wheel.
+This represents the actual thrust delivered to the rear wheel in each gear once the engine’s torque has been multiplied through the gearbox.

 Speeds in gears at 5000 rpm